 Going back in time.

-How to at least secure your smart devices
+How to secure your smart devices

-Like regular computers these devices are computers on the inside too, and they are also a target for hackers.
-If they have control they can hear and see everything you are doing in your house, including confidential information, bank account info, social security numbers etc.
+Like regular computers, these devices are computers on the inside too, and they are also a target for hackers.
+If they have control they can hear and see everything you are doing in your house, including confidential information, bank account info, social security numbers, etc.

-- IOT: Disable all the features on your smart device you don’t need, such as remote access, update your device with the latest software.
+- IoT: Disable all the features on your smart device you don’t need, such as remote access, update your device with the latest software.

-- Other: Also keep the devices that are connected to the IOT Smart Home device up to date, Delete apps you don’t use, check for a firmware update for your smartphone.
-Use two-factor-authentication wherever possible.
+- Other: Also keep the devices that are connected to the IoT Smart Home device up to date, Delete apps you don’t use, check for a firmware update for your smartphone.
+Use two-factor authentication wherever possible.
 Don’t connect your phone to unknown public hot-spots.
 And don’t use public charging stations!

 Drop a comment in the comment section below if there are better ways to secure your smart devices from spying eyes.
 This is the bare minimum you can do to prevent spying eyes and ears on you and your family.
 Privacy is a sacred thing and that should be the nr1.
 Because without privacy you have no private life.
 And only opens doors to tyranny and we should not want that.
-The other thing you could consider is to enable a VPN (Virtual Private Network) service for your smart devices, it just ads another layer of protection.
+The other thing you could consider is to enable a VPN (Virtual Private Network) service for your smart devices, it just adds another layer of protection.